A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: A-posteriori-steered multigrid solver

 \subsection{Setting for patchwise smoothing}

-The solver we develop involves solving in each iteration: 1) a global coarse-grid problem (global residual solve); 2) local problems on patches of elements sharing a vertex on all other grids of the hierarchy (block-Jacobi smoothing).
+The solver we develop involves solving in each iteration: 1) a global coarse-grid problem (global residual solve, lowest-order if $p_0=0$); 2) local problems on patches of elements sharing a vertex on all other grids $\T_j$ of the hierarchy (block-Jacobi smoothing, actually explicit smoothing if $p_j=0$ and $d=2$).
 We begin with the definition of the patches.
 Let $\V_j$ be the set of vertices of the mesh $\T_j$ and let $ \V_K$ be the set of vertices of an element $K$ of $\T_j$.
 Given a vertex $\ver \in \V_j$, $ j \in \{ 1, \ldots , J\}$, we denote the patch associated to $\ver$ by

-Denote the corresponding open patch subdomain by $\omaj$.
+Denote the corresponding open patch subdomain by $\omaj := \text{interior} ( \cup_{K \in \mathcal T_j^a} K)$.
 Define the local MFE spaces on $\omaj$ associated with $\T_j$ as

 Finally, define